 We also work with men who use violence or control in their relationships to help them understand, acknowledge and change their behaviour.

-- counselling and crisis support
+- crisis support and immediate case work

-- specialist support at the Beaudesert Court
+- specialist support at the Beaudesert Court (Wednesday weekly)

 - information and links to relevant services to support your health, parenting, financial, legal and other counselling needs